 Finally, make sure you have a support system in your corner.
 Some days will be harder than others.
 Some situations will be more intense than others.
 It’s important to have people in your life who are safe.
 That could be friends, family members, a mentor, or even an addiction recovery support group.

 Knowing that you’re not alone in your recovery will make any situation easier to handle, because you’ll always have someone who believes in you to help you through it.
-If you are ready for additional support, please feel free to contact me.
+If you are ready for additional support, please feel free to contact me to schedule a 20 minute consultation call.